White House has spoken to Israeli officials about spyware concerns following Pegasus Project revelations

 NSO has repeatedly disputed the investigation and said the inclusion of numbers on the list does not prove the phones were selected for surveillance.
 But the revelations have sparked uncomfortable questions for the company as well as Israeli diplomats now facing international criticism on multiple fronts.

-Israel has launched its own investigation and is taking the matter seriously, said the Israeli security official, who requested anonymity because they were not authorized to discuss the matter publicly.
+Israel has launched its own investigation and is taking the matter seriously, said the Israeli security official, who spoke on the condition of anonymity because they were not authorized to discuss the matter publicly.
 The official said that both U.S. and Israeli leaders believe that a proper investigation will take time and that it was “irresponsible and premature” to make pronouncements before the investigation has finished.

 Officials from several Israeli security branches visited NSO’s office in the Tel Aviv suburb of Herzliya on Wednesday as part of the investigation.

-Israel’s defense minister Benny Gantz was questioned Wednesday by his French counterpart about “the knowledge the Israeli government had of the activities of NSO’s clients” and what measures were in place to prevent misuse of its “highly intrusive” tools, a French government spokesman told The Post.
+Israel’s defense minister, Benny Gantz, was questioned Wednesday by his French counterpart about “the knowledge the Israeli government had of the activities of NSO’s clients” and what measures were in place to prevent misuse of its “highly intrusive” tools, a French government spokesman told The Post.
 Gantz said in the meeting that “Israel is investigating the matter with the utmost seriousness,” according to a statement by Israel’s Defense Ministry.

-In an interview with The Post, Rep. Malinowski said that he and other lawmakers are exploring legislation and a dedicated sanction regime that could strengthen U.S. export controls and punish the business or government operatives behind confirmed reports of improper surveillance.
+In an interview with The Post, Malinowski said that he and other lawmakers are exploring legislation and a dedicated sanctions regime that could strengthen U.S. export controls and punish the business or government operatives behind confirmed reports of improper surveillance.

 “Imagine if the Defense Department was working with a private company to develop some sophisticated new drone technology or a laser system or a hypersonic missile.
 We would never tolerate that company taking the fruits of that collaboration and selling on the open market to the highest bidder a technology that could be used against Americans,” Malinowski said.

-“We need to establish a similar set of rules in the cyber realm,” he added.
+“We need to establish a similar set of rules in the cyber-realm,” he added.
 “We have to clean up our own house, even as we work with allies including Israel and Europe to establish some rules that we all agree to play by.”

 Sen. Ron Wyden (D-Ore.) also discussed the Pegasus investigation in a Senate Select Committee on Intelligence hearing last week, saying, “There’s got to be some accountability for ‘spies for hire.’”
-Stacey Dixon, Biden’s nominee for principal deputy director of National Intelligence, added that “we need to have a better whole-of-government approach to dealing with things like this.”
+Stacey Dixon, Biden’s nominee for principal deputy director of national intelligence, added that “we need to have a better whole-of-government approach to dealing with things like this.”

 The investigation has also sent shock waves through other countries.
-France’s president Emmanuel Macron called an emergency cybersecurity meeting last week to discuss the revelations.
+French President Emmanuel Macron called an emergency cybersecurity meeting last week to discuss the revelations.
 Other French government inquiries are ongoing.

 The Israeli government also has faced growing questions over its involvement in approving spyware licenses for autocratic regimes.
-The New York Times earlier this month reported that Israel had urged NSO and other surveillance firms to continue working with Saudi Arabia after the murder of Washington Post columnist Jamal Khashoggi by Saudi assassins.
+The New York Times this month reported that Israel had urged NSO and other surveillance firms to continue working with Saudi Arabia after the murder of Washington Post columnist Jamal Khashoggi by Saudi assassins.

 Israel has sought to forge new alliances across the Persian Gulf, and Israeli tech companies make some of the world’s most sought-after surveillance tools.

 Israeli officials said they cancel export licenses in cases where the tool has been found to violate human rights.
-NSO officials have also said they have canceled contracts in recent years with government clients due to human-rights concerns.
+NSO officials have also said they have canceled contracts in recent years with government clients due to human rights concerns.

 Souad Mekhennet, Rick Noack and Shira Rubin contributed to this report.